DeviantCord/DeviantCord/README.md

 ![DC Logo](https://github.com/ErriteEpticRikez/DeviantCord/blob/master/deviantcord.png)

+# NOTE: THE CURRENT BUILD RIGHT NOW IS KNOWN TO HAVE ISSUES WITH Debug Log's it shouldn't cause any issues, but if you encounter any issues.
+Please open a issue.

 # DeviantCord
 This repository will soon contain the source code for the Discord Bot DeviantCord.
 As of this time the team is still trying to cleanup code and implement needed features to ensure that the bot meets our quality standards for an open beta release.